Wellesley High School: Extracurricular activities

-Wellesley High School offers many after school clubs that are mostly run by students.
-Notable clubs include Student Congress, Academic Decathlon, the active Debate Club, Drama Society, the Key Club, Model UN, the Science Olympiad Team, the Math Team, the Climate Action Club, MVP Club and the many other cultural and humanitarian-focused clubs.

-Drama Society

-The Wellesley High School Drama Society produces four productions every academic year a fall musical, winter show (for non-competitive entry into METG), and two spring productions.
-There are a variety of opportunities for students as they can either audition to be a cast member or work backstage on the stage crew.

-Student Congress

-This club serves as the primary representative of the student body.
-Open to membership from all grades, Student Congress serves to promote the students' interests and enhance their experiences through communication, dialogue, and policy debate.
-The club also organizes the annual Seminar Day, which allows teachers, students, and guests to run hour-long seminars about their personal experiences, lessons, and interesting topics.

-Model UN

-The Wellesley High School Model UN club is an after school club formed in 2010.

 Academic Decathlon

 Wellesley High School has an Academic Decathlon team.
-The team consistently makes it to the State Finals and has placed in the top 3 in Massachusetts for the past several seasons.
+The team consistently makes it to the State Finals and has placed in the top 3 in Massachusetts for several seasons.
 In 2015, the team lost to the Acton-Boxborough High School for the state title.
+In 2021, Wellesley beat Acton-Boxborough to win States.
+Since then, Wellesley have won the State championship, totalling 5 consecutive wins.

 Athletics

 Wellesley High School is a member of the Bay State Conference and the Eastern Massachusetts Division of the Massachusetts Interscholastic Athletic Association (MIAA).
 A wide variety of sports are offered at Wellesley High School at the varsity, junior varsity, and freshmen levels.
 More than 70% of WHS students participate in sports at some point during their time at Wellesley High.

+The rivalry between the Wellesley Raiders and the Needham High School Rockets is considered the oldest public high school football rivalry in the country, with 135 matchups since 1882.
+The game usually takes place on Thanksgiving Day, with Wellesley beating Needham 24–17 in the last iteration to improve their all-time record to 66-60-9.